SukkoPera/OpenUsbSerialAdapter/README.md

 You can also buy me a coffee if you want:

 <a href='https://ko-fi.com/L3L0U18L' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-### Get Help
-If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).